In the last couple of weeks, I have noticed a theme in my coaching with my clients around overcoming anxiety and staying calm.

 Any movement – that works for you – high-intensity training balanced with activities such as yoga, hiking, walking and deep breathing are always great.
 For me, as long as I have my Prana (energy) moving, this helps me to avoid feeling stagnant and keeps my hormones and anxiety balanced.
 Go with what “feels” good on a given day.
 Studies have shown even 20-30 min of any high-intensity exercise can increase BDNF (brain-derived neurotrophic factor) which has been shown to regulate neurogenesis.
 Neurogenesis is a process where new neurons (brain cells) develop in the hippocampus, the brain region responsible for learning information, storing long-term memories, and regulating emotions.

-Making sure I am nourished with nutrient dense, whole foods for my body and soul is high priority.
+Making sure I am nourished with nutrient-dense, whole foods for my body and soul is a high priority.
 Also, certain vitamins and minerals play a key role in supporting mental health and happiness, such as these:

 • Dark chocolate contains a neurotransmitter called anandamide, which is sometimes nicknamed the “bliss molecule.”
-It is synthesized in the same parts of the brain that play important roles in memory, pain and fertility, and has been found to hold powerful anti-anxiety properties.
-I love the Bulletproof Chocolate bars – these are guilt free, sugar free, mold free!.
-The other ways I enjoy raw cacao is by making some elixirs and potions.
-I use the Addictive wellness raw cacao powder and also the Bulletproof Chocolate powder.
-These are both again, sugar free, toxin free, gluten free, just pure raw cacao goodness.
+It is synthesized in the same parts of the brain that play important roles in memory, pain, and fertility, and has been found to hold powerful anti-anxiety properties.
+I love the Hu Chocolate Bars – these are guilt-free and sugar-free!.
+The other way I enjoy raw cacao is by making some elixirs and potions.

 • Coffee (preferably toxin and mold-free) has been shown to boost happiness neurotransmitters serotonin and dopamine, which help to control our mood.
 Therefore, drinking (moderate) amounts of high-quality coffee could help to lower levels of anxiety and keep us feeling happier (just be sure not to cross that line of nervousness and jitteriness).
-I use the Bulletproof coffee which is lab tested for toxins.
+My current favorite is Four Sigmatic Coffee.

 • Plenty of dark, leafy greens offer magnesium, a key nutrient for stress management.
 Kale, spinach, arugula, lettuce and swiss chard and all cruciferous vegetables.